ConfigV/ConfigV/README.md

 Feel free to reach out if you have any questions about the tool or how to use it - happy to help!

-## TODO

-- [x] Merge all Learners into one module (SMTRules) to make it easier to extend with new rules
-- [x] Build implication lattice
-- [ ] only learn rules with at least on ecounter eaxmple, then deploy that template to check if rule is true
-- [ ] add more datasets